ai-systems-today/ai-systems.today.github.io/content/docs/development/index.md

 An insurance provider needed to speed up its claims processing by automating the extraction of information from documents and photos.

 **Solution:**
-AI Systems Today's custom AI development team used a combination of computer vision and natural language processing to automate the claims processing workflow.
+AI SYSTEMS TODAY's custom AI development team used a combination of computer vision and natural language processing to automate the claims processing workflow.

 **Implementation:**